derblaueengel2003/capstone/Readme.md

 `python manage.py migrate`.
 You also need to create a superuser via `python manage.py createsuperuser`.
 That is your Admin.

-After that please start the server and login to the app.
-Please use the Chrome browser!
-Navigate to the Admin Dashboard where you will at first create a company record.
+After that please start the server and login to the app. **Please use the Chrome browser!** Navigate to the Admin Dashboard where you will at first create a company record.
 When it's done, you will have the possibility to create Teams.
 Please create at least one Team.
+Under New Employees you will find your profile.
+Click on Edit and fullfill the form with the missing information.

-Now register some new user via the registration form.
-It would be good to create at least two users as managers and two as normal employees.
+Now logout and register some new user via the registration form.
+It would be good to create at least 4 users.
-Please do not insert users via the Django Administration.
+Please **do not insert users via the Django Administration**.
 Users must be created by registering a new account via the registration form.
 This will automatically create a linked profile of the user.

-Login again as Administrator, go to the Admin Dashboard page and complete the new profiles by adding the missing information: assign a team, grant a role, set start employment date and number of vacation days per year.
+Login again as Administrator, go to the Admin Dashboard page - New Employees section and complete the new profiles by adding the missing information: assign a team, grant a role and set start employment date.
 The employees will be moved under their respective team.
+I suggest to create at least 2 Teams and assign them at least Manager and a normal Employee.

-Now you can start using the app by switching accounts, send vacation requests and approve/deny them.
+Now you can start using the app by logging into different accounts, send vacation requests and approve/deny them.

 ## How to use this app

 For a normal employee the app is essentially a single page app.
 After login, they will see a welcome page with their personal and work information in a section called Profile.
-The Vacation summary section shows them the vacation days already taken and how many are left for the current year.
+The Vacation summary section shows them the vacation request status, the vacation days already taken and how many are left for the current year.
 The section below is about vacation requests.
 Here they can see the requests they already sent, their status and can send a new one by simply filling the form.
 Sent request that are not yet been processed by the manager can be edited or deleted.
 If a request was denied, it can be deleted.

-For Managers there is a different visualization of the page.
+For Managers there is a different visualization of the Welcome page.
 They see an alert if there are new requests to be processed and an overview of all requests.
 The ones to be processed are shown as forms with the buttons to approve or deny the request.
 There is also the possibility to leave a message for the employee if necessary.
+Managers don't submit vacation requests for themselves.

 Admin users has an additional admin page where they can create and edit Teams and manage new employees.
-If a new user registered, the administrator will see a notification in the welcome page that let him know that an action is required.
+If a new user registered, the administrator will see a notification in the Welcome page that let him know that an action is required.
 He will find the new user in the New Employee section and can fill the missing information.
 Once a user is assigned to a team, he will appear in the relevant Team section.
 Admin can also remove users from teams, change their role or vacation days number.
 Finally they can deactivate a user by clicking on Deactivate (the user will be moved to the bottom of the page in the section Inactive Employees and can be reactivated any time).
+As a precaution, Admin cannot deactivate their own account.
-If an admin delete a Team, all of its members will be moved under the New Employee section until further team assignment.
+If an Admin delete a Team, all of its members will be moved under the New Employee section until further team assignment.
+In the Welcome page they can submit vacation requests to their manager.

 ## Distinctiveness and Complexity